quipucords/quipucords/docs/source/quick_start.rst

   # qpc scan start --name myscan

 When you run the ``scan start`` command, the output provides an identifier for that scan job.
-You can show the scan job results to follow the status of the scan job, see the `Working with Scan Jobs <working_with_scan_jobs.html>`_ section for further details.
+You can show the scan job results to follow the status of the scan job.
+For more information, see  `Working with Scan Jobs <working_with_scan_jobs.html>`_.

 Viewing the Scan Report
 -----------------------